Guadalupe Hayes-Mota: Career

-He is the current CEO and founder of Healr Solutions.
-Hayes-Mota led as Director of Global Supply Chain and Manufacturing at Ultragenyx Pharmaceutical.
-Previously, at Biogen, Amgen and GSK he directed the manufacturing and distribution of 13 medications to 93 countries.
+Hayes-Mota is the Director of Bioethics Program at Santa Clara University at Markkula Center for Applied Ethics. the He was the CEO and founder of Healr Solutions, an AI-powered company optimizing drug distribution and production worldwide, which he successfully exited and sold to investors.
+Hayes-Mota led as Senior Vice-President of Global Supply Chain and Manufacturing at Ultragenyx Pharmaceutical.
+Previously, at Biogen, Amgen and GSK he directed the manufacturing and distribution of medicines to 113 countries, providing 2.3 billion people with treatments.